-Seniors do need a Smartphone and here are reasons why every SENIOR should own one.
+Seniors do need a Smartphone, here's why every SENIOR should own one.

 I, myself, am a Senior, a Baby Boomer, an "Old Fart", or whatever you younger Gen-Xers or Millenials might call us these days.

 And admittedly, I do spend much of each of my days driven by my habits.

 These habits of mine are ones that I developed through the early and most active part of my life, as an adult.

 The second half of my life, I may have modified a few of these habits but generally speaking, over my lifetime, I established the big ones and the most stubborn ones early.

 As I sit here, thinking about this fact, we can say that if you are a Senior, then that means you, like myself, are doing things in ways and using tools that are easily over thirty years old.

 So, stop right here and think about this new found reality.
 Just Roll this little fact around in that stubborn head of yours for a moment.

 1- a TV weighed a ton, had terrible resolution and cost a fortune to buy.
 It received its signal from the local TV station via an antenna or if you were lucky, enough to live in the right place, from poor resolution analog cable service.

 2- A telephone was large, generally colored black and had to be attached via a wire in your wall directly to the telephone company.
 And that little wire is what limited its use to a very small area of your home and life.

 3- Gas for your car was so cheap that you didn't even consider it in your daily travel or shopping plans.
 You just filled the tank and drove wherever you wanted to go.